Table of contents

 • Time after retirement

-You can use this template as a basis for the offboarding checklist in your company and simply add the additional tasks you have.
+You can use this template as the basis for the offboarding checklist in your company and simply add the additional tasks that arise for you.

 Week after termination

-Offboarding begins with the termination of the employee.
-In the first few days after the termination, the main task is to set the offboarding in motion and to start important processes.
-These include, among others:
+Offboarding begins with the employee's resignation.
+In the first few days afterwards, the main focus is on getting offboarding underway and starting important processes.
+These include, among other things:

 Offboarding checklist - 1 day after termination

-• Prepare paperwork: First of all, make sure that the notice of termination has been received or handed over correctly and that the responsible persons have been instructed to prepare important documents such as job references or references.
+• Prepare paperwork: First, make sure that the notice of termination has been received or handed over correctly and that the responsible persons have been instructed to prepare important documents such as employment references or references.

-• Formalities: Clarify important organisational questions, e.g. which holiday entitlement still exists, what results from this as the last working day and which outstanding payments the employee is still entitled to.
+• Formalities: Clarify important organizational questions, e.g. what leave entitlement still exists, what the last working day is and what outstanding payments the employee is still entitled to.

-• Communication: Inform your direct colleagues about the dismissal.
-This way, they can get an early idea of which tasks have to be taken over and in which areas a detailed handover is necessary.
+• Communication: Inform your direct colleagues about the termination.
+This will give them an early idea of which tasks need to be taken over and in which areas a detailed handover is necessary.

-• Plan backfill: Discuss with the supervisor whether a backfill is necessary and prepare the recruiting process.
+• Plan replacement: Discuss with your line manager whether a replacement is necessary and prepare the recruitment process.

 • Offboarding checklist for employee: Start the offboarding process on the employee's side and hand out a corresponding offboarding checklist with to-dos.